radiasoft/container-beamsim/README.md

   Particle Accelerator Library) is an open source C++ framework for general particle accelerator simulations including 3D space charge, short range wake fields and particle matter interaction.
+* [PyMesh](https://github.com/PyMesh/PyMesh) is a rapid prototyping
+  platform focused on geometry processing.
+PyMesh is written with both C++ and Python, where computational intensive functionalities are realized in C++, and Python is used for creating minimalistic and easy to use interfaces.
 * [Radia](http://www.esrf.eu/Accelerators/Groups/InsertionDevices/Software/Radia/Documentation/Introduction)
   solves physical and technical problems one encounters during the development of Insertion Devices for Synchrotron Light